BrewhouseTeam/brewhouseteam.github.io/_posts/2016-04-14-json-api-into.md

 # Creating the JSON API Endpoint
 __implementing jsonapi-resources__

 Although there is a lot more to explore in `jsonapi-resources`, I will only touch on just a few of its really cool features.
-I believe this gem deserves it's own blogpost on how much benefit it provides with just a few lines of code.
+I believe this gem deserves its own blog post on how much benefit it provides with just a few lines of code.

 Now let's create a `jsonapi-resources` controller and resource with generators that the gem provides.
 {% highlight ruby %}